 Cost of Living Adjustment (COLA)

 The retirement board’s top priority is to make sure funds are in place to pay every dollar of benefits already promised to every current and future retiree.
-Before granting a COLA, the retirement board takes into consideration several factors, such as the contribution rates of current employees compared to the contribution paid by retirees while employed, our unfunded pension and health insurance liability, and our investment performance.
+When contemplating a COLA, the retirement board assesses our unfunded pension, health insurance liability, and investment performance.